Skip to content

 • Back plows attach to your vehicle’s rear, helping you pull snow away from obstacles and speed up snow removal.

-When picking a snow plow, think about the blade width you’ll need for your typical job, the blade’s durability, and whether the plow is compatible with your vehicle or ATV.
+When selecting professional equipment like a snow plow, think about the blade width you’ll need for your typical job.
+You should also consider the blade’s durability and whether the plow is compatible with your vehicle or ATV.

 Cost: $1,500–4,000